kekyo/FlashCap/README.md

 ## History

+* 0.7.0:
+  * Improved dodging video device with sending invalid video frame on DirectShow.
+  * Fixed causing entry point is not found for RtlCopyMemory on 32bit environment.
 * 0.6.0:
   * Supported DirectShow devices 🎉
   * Improved and made stability for VFW, using separated STA thread.